KrishnaBellamkonda/global-news-markdown/README.md

 ### Set Up
 * Clone the repository
 * Make a New York Times account and get a Key for top stories section.
-Save the section as
+Create a GitHub Secret in this format
  ```
  KEY = (key obtained from a NYtimes API)
  ```
 *  Create a Personnal Access Token GitHub Token for allowing automatic commits and push of updated markdown.
 (Push and commit authorization is enough).
-Save this Token as
+Save this token in GitHub secrets in the followin format
 ```
 TOKEN = (Personal Access Token)
 ```